 I try my best to ignore my worries and play as hard as I can, but by halftime, we’re still down by 20.
 Coach doesn’t let us have our phones during the games, otherwise, I’d borrow somebody’s and call my dad.
 I sit on the bench and guzzle down water, worrying and scanning the crowds for him, just in case he came in when I wasn’t looking.

 I’m almost done looking over the home team side when the buzzer rings.
 I stand up and shuffle onto the court, but suddenly a flash of green catches my eye.
 A man in a ball cap and a green sweatshirt is climbing the bleachers, and my heart floats up in my chest.
-There are white block letters on the back of the sweatshirt, and I can only see part of it because someone else is behind him, but I’d recognize that name anywhere.
+There are white, block letters on the back of the sweatshirt, and I can only see part of it because someone else is behind him, but I’d recognize that name anywhere.
 O’Connor.
 My dad.

 The ref blows the whistle, and I look away from the stands for a second.
 When I glance back I can’t find him any more, but I know he’s here, and that’s all that matters.

 This may be Friday the 13th, and I may be having the suckiest day ever, but I’m gonna win this game if I have to sell my soul to do it.
-I steal the ball from the big bruiser who took it from me earlier and land a sweet three-pointer, then take advantage of a foul to score a few more points.
+I steal the ball from the big bruiser who took it from me earlier and land a sweet three-pointer then take advantage of a foul to score a few more points.

-My turn around inspires my teammates, and pretty soon everyone is rockin’ and rollin,’ even the prissy ones like Mallory who normally don’t like to run too fast cuz it messes up their hair.
+My turn-around inspires my teammates, and pretty soon everyone is rockin’ and rollin,’ even the prissy ones like Mallory who normally don’t like to run too fast cuz it messes up their hair.

 By the last quarter, we’re tied at 95, and my team is starting to slow down, but I didn’t come this far to lose now, so the moment I get my hands on the ball, I ignore the sweat dripping down my face that’s blinding me and the ache in my knees, and I barrel down the court, weaving through the other players like a vicious snake.
-I must look like a dangerous animal, because they practically jump out of my way, and as soon as I find a clear spot, I take my shot.
+I must look like a dangerous animal, because the other players practically jump out of my way, and as soon as I find a clear spot, I take my shot.
 The ball whizzes through the air in a perfect arch and swishes through the net half a second before the buzzer goes off.

 “Way to go, Kerri!
 I knew you could do it.
-See, you don’t need some stupid good luck charm to win, all you need to do is get your butt in gear and make it happen!”
+See, you don’t need some stupid, good luck charm to win, all you need to do is get your butt in gear and make it happen!”

 I don’t bother telling her that my dad finally showed up, I just grin and let her wiggle my bun and smack me on the back again.